rj45/digilogic/README.md

 ## Code Overview

 The architecture is kind of an onion-like layered architecture with core at the center, and the main crate on the outermost layer.
 But there's a few lumps where simulation, automatic routing and layout, and other features live.
+More information can be found in the [docs folder](./docs/).

+This app is built like a game, using game engine technology.
+We're using [Bevy ECS](https://docs.rs/bevy_ecs/latest/bevy_ecs/) to allow the code to be more modular.
+We also use [Bevy App Plugins](https://bevy-cheatbook.github.io/programming/plugins.html).
+I highly recommend reading through the `Unofficial Bevy Cheatbook`'s chapter on the [Bevy Programming Framework](https://bevy-cheatbook.github.io/programming.html) which covers the fundamental building blocks we're using.

+Most crates in the [crates](./crates/) folder are also bevy plugins.
+Anything that's used by several crates should be moved into [core](./crates/digilogic_core/) rather than building a spider web of dependencies between crates that will be difficult to untangle later.

+For windowing and UI we use [eframe](https://docs.rs/eframe/latest/eframe/) and [egui](https://docs.rs/egui/latest/egui/).
+For all graphics in the main schematic viewport, we use [vello](https://docs.rs/vello/latest/vello/) in order to render as much on the GPU as we can (this is why it's fast, even in debug mode).

 ```plaintext
 .